openvnf/kube-vxlan-controller/README.md

 Any pod in a [Kubernetes] cluster can become a [VXLAN] overlay network member by having a VXLAN type network interface set up and L2 peer forwarding entries specified.
-This can be done automatically on pod creation by using the Kube VXLAN Controller.
+This can be done automatically on a pod creation by using the Kube VXLAN Controller.
 A pod could be configured to have any number of VXLAN interfaces, i.e. to be a member of any number of VXLAN Segments.